-Upon entry into force, this Agreement shall supersede, as between the Government of the United States of America and the Government of the Co-operative Republic of Guyana, the Agreement between the Government of the United States of America and the Government of the United Kingdom relating to Air Services between their Respective Territories, signed at Bermuda February 11, 1946, as amended.
+Upon entry into force, this Agreement shall supersede, as between the Government of the United States of America and the Government of Grenada, the Agreement between the Government of the United States of America and the Government of the United Kingdom of Great Britain and Northern Ireland relating to air services, signed at Bermuda on February 11, 1946, as amended by exchange of notes at Washington on May 27, 1966 (the 1946 agreement).
+This Agreement upon its entry into force shall also supersede the agreement between the United States and Grenada modifying the 1946 agreement, effected by exchange of notes at St. George's on March 19 and May 11, 1987.